 HAWAIʻI HAS LOST 1.5 MILLION ACRES OF NATIVE FORESTS.
 Hawaii’s forests are natural water and climate regulators.
 Without them, we are seeing disruptions in weather and temperature patterns.
 In other words, climate change and forest loss are working together to make Hawai‘i drier and hotter.

-INCREASING LOSS OF LAND AREA DUE TO WILDFIRES.
-Worsened by climate change, these fires don’t just cost us our land.
+INCREASING LOSS OF LAND AREA.
+Worsened by climate change, growing numbers of wildfires don’t just cost us our land.
 They harm our fragile ecosystems, spread disease, degrade air quality, cause landslides, and destroy valuable resources and infrastructure.